This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 Many teenage girls are concerned about the appearance of their labia.
 Asymmetry and protrusion is common until pubertal development is complete.
 Range of normality is wide and sociocultural expectations are usually the issue (see

 The most common skin change in vulval area is lichen sclerosis, a pearly, translucent appearance around vulva and anus +/- itching, soreness and bleeding.
 Treatment is with topical steroid ointments on a variable dosing schedule over a period of weeks.
-Referral to PAG clinic for confirmation of diagnosis and treatment advice would be appropriate.
+Referral to gynaecology clinic for confirmation of diagnosis and treatment advice would be appropriate.

 Most common cause is constitutional delay or low BMI/over exercise.